You know the algorithms behind search engines, which will update regularly and are meant to provide the best results for searchers.

 Recently we came across a website audit.
-The owner of the website claiming that they are doing SEO from last 1 year and ranking has not improved even 1%.
-We audited website deeply, all on-page seems to be done perfectly, No algorithmic hits and link building strategies also seems to be fine.
+The owner of the website claiming that they are doing SEO for the last 1 year and the ranking has not improved even 1%.
+We audited the website deeply, all on-page seems to be done perfectly, No algorithmic hits and link building strategies also seem to be fine.

-This issue became our nightmare for next 2 day.
-And finally, we dictated that it is due to the client side server issues and rectified within 2 hour.
+This issue became our nightmare for the next 2 days.
+And finally, we dictated that it is due to the client-side server issues and rectified them within 2 hours.

-In two way we can host our website.
-One by hosting in the server, commonly known as server side hosting and next by the client side.
+In two ways we can host our website.
+One by hosting in the server, commonly known as server-side hosting, and next by the client side.

 Let me explain client-side rendering and how it works.

-We suggested changing the hosting to server side and that issue got resolved.
+We suggested changing the hosting to the server-side and that issue got resolved.
 After 1 month of successful implementation, all the keywords achieved the best position and happy everywhere.

-If your website is medium sized, never go with client-side server.
+If your website is medium-sized, never go with the client-side server.

 8. UX/UI of website

-User experience or UX is considered as the most underrated aspect of modern SEO.
+User experience or UX is considered the most underrated aspect of modern SEO.

-If your website is stuck in 2nd or 3rd page, even though you completed On-Page and build links.
+If your website is stuck on the 2nd or 3rd page, even though you completed On-Page and build links.
 Chances are you are serving poor user experience to web page visitors

 Three important factors affecting UX are